Veteran (VA) Disability Lawyer Serving South Dakota

-Are you a South Dakota resident who served on active duty in the U.S. Army, Navy, Air Force, Marines, or Coast Guard?
+Are you a South Dakota resident who served on active duty in the U.S. Military?
 Do you currently suffer from a medical condition that stems from an injury, illness, or event in your military service?
-If so, you might be eligible to receive disability benefits from the U.S. Department of Veterans Affairs (VA).
+If so, you may be eligible for disability benefits from the U.S. Department of Veterans Affairs (VA).

 South Dakota VA Benefit Resources

 There are several VA resources in South Dakota, including a Regional Benefit Office in Sioux Falls, several Medical Centers, and multiple Community Based Outpatient Clinics (CBOCs).

 VA Regional Office

 VA Medical Centers in South Dakota

 - Sioux Falls: Royal C. Johnson Veterans Memorial Medical Center

 - Fort Meade: Fort Meade VA Medical Center

 - Hot Springs: Hot Springs VA Medical Center

 Community Based Outpatient Clinics